 “If people aren’t calling you crazy, you aren’t thinking big enough.” – Richard Branson

 There’s an old parable where six blind men who’ve never encountered an elephant have to conceptualize what the elephant is like by feeling it.
 The leg is a pillar, the tail a rope, and the trunk a branch, yet they are never able to capture it as a whole.
-Small business teams often make the same mistake – they focus on their local market, environment, target audience and fail to think global.
+Small business teams often make the same mistake – they focus on their local market, environment, and target audience and fail to think global.

 CEO and Founder of OnePageCRM, Michael FitzGerald is on a UK-wide road trip.
 Visiting customers, SMEs and politicians he’s on a quest to champion the SMEs and deliver the message, “Now, more than ever, it’s time for small businesses in the UK to think global.

 We live in a connected world.
 A demonstration in the Middle East will have a sudden effect on oil prices at home.
-A local tweet can damage a company’s international reputation, competition from foreign corporations is fierce.
-The small business can no longer afford to cling onto domestic thinking.
+A local tweet can damage a company’s international reputation, and competition from foreign corporations is fierce.
+The small business can no longer afford to cling to domestic thinking.
 Local retailers lose out to global online businesses every day.

 With a tiny domestic market, Irish entrepreneurs turn a perceived disadvantage into an advantage.
 With an uncertain future on the horizon, small businesses in the UK need to follow suit.
 A strong UK means a strong Ireland and it’s up to SMEs to lead the way.

 Nevertheless, only one-quarter of Britain’s SMEs are currently ‘internationally active’.
 And a third consider reaching new markets as critical to their success.